LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  httpGet (map)
 -  initialDelaySeconds (integer) = Seconds to delay before starting a probe.
 -  periodSeconds (integer) = Default is 10.
 The interval, in seconds, to run a probe.
 -  successThreshold (integer) = Default is 1.
-THe amount of times a probe needs to succeed before marking the a previously failed probe check as now passing.
+The amount of times a probe needs to succeed before marking the a previously failed probe check as now passing.
 -  tcpSocket (map)
 -  timeoutSeconds (integer) = Default is 1.
 The amount of seconds before the probe times out.